 Even though I’m a die-hard “noise-canceling headphones and music” type of meditator, I gave “noisy meditation” a try (I’ll share my experience below).

 Is it possible to meditate with noise around?

 Yes, it is possible to meditate with noise around.

 In fact, it’s possible to even view noise as a teacher, in a way, because noisy distractions require you to find a sense of calm regardless.

 However, the easiest way (especially for beginners to meditation) is simply to use a noise-canceling device or listen to meditation music with headphones.
 That’s my approach.
 I’m sensitive to noise and distraction, so I’ve gotten into the habit of always using noise-canceling headphones along with meditation music.

 There are a few different ways to go about this, so let’s explore a few of the most popular methods.

-How do you meditate in a noisy place?
+How to meditate in a noisy place

 Noisy places require additional considerations when meditating.
 If you’re a beginner, it’s best to find a place that’s not noisy, or find a way to block the noise.
 For advanced meditators, it may be possible to meditate without letting the noise distract you, or to meditate on the noise itself as you quiet your mind.